jonas-thn/gaussian-splatting-renderer/README.md

 # Gaussian Splatting Renderer

--high perfromance wgpu pipline built on native WebGPU abstractions <br>
--local copy of wgpu-3dgs-viewer crate, with some customizations <br>
--exposes minimal WASM interface, allowing web integrations <br>
+This high-performance rendering pipeline is built on native WebGPU abstractions via wgpu and features a customized local implementation of the wgpu-3dgs-viewer crate.
+It exposes a minimal WASM interface, designed for seamless integration into complex web-based environments.

 ---

 > **This implementation serves as the core rendering engine of another project.** <br>
-> **This is the associated publication by me:**
+> **This is my associated publication:**

 ---